Good News: Dr. Reddy’s Will Produce a Cheaper Generic Form of Suboxone

 The generic name for Suboxone is buprenorphine-naloxone.
-Suboxone films tend to run about nine or ten dollars per strip—added together, a month of this medication gets pricey, especially without insurance.
-This unaffordable sum blocks access to medication assisted treatment for people in desperate need of help.
-Despite this, Suboxone manufacturers, Indivior, have until this recent court decision had a monopoly on the drug.
+Suboxone films tend to cost about 9 or 10 dollars per strip—added together, a month of this medication gets pricey, especially without insurance.
+This unaffordable sum blocks access to medication-assisted treatment for people in desperate need of help.
+Despite this, Suboxone manufacturers Indivior have until this recent court decision had a monopoly on the drug.

 The FDA Takes a Stand Against Suboxone Manufacturer

-Senior writer and Pharmalot columnist at The Boston Globe health and medicine site, Ed Silverman, told Alcoholism and Drug Abuse weekly about the next steps for Dr Reddy’s (or any other company seeking to make generic buprenorphine-naloxone).
-He explained companies first need approval from the Food and Drug Administration, but Indivior can still go to court to file a patent infringement lawsuit.
+Senior writer and Pharmalot columnist at The Boston Globe health and medicine site Ed Silverman told Alcoholism and Drug Abuse weekly about the next steps for Dr Reddy’s (or any other company seeking to make generic buprenorphine-naloxone).
+He explained that companies first need approval from the Food and Drug Administration, but Indivior can still go to court to file a patent infringement lawsuit.

-According to Silverman, when generic versions of medications become available the cost of its brand name counterpart can decrease by 70-80 percent in just a few weeks.
-There’s also a financial impact on the revenue of Suboxone once the generic becomes available as there’s the potential to lose its’ monopolization of the market.
+According to Silverman, when a generic version of a medication becomes available, the cost of its brand name counterpart can decrease by 70-80% in just a few weeks.
+There’s also a financial impact on the revenue of Suboxone once the generic version becomes available, as there’s the potential to lose its monopolization of the market.

 Big Pharma Fights Back

-I can’t help but wonder if this company was so concerned with helping the millions of American’s dealing with opioid use disorder, why is Suboxone prohibitively expensive to some?
-And why are millions of American’s still dying every year from opioid overdoses when there’s treatment available?
-The Substance Abuse and Mental Health Services Administration recently issued the 2016 National Survey on Drug Use and Health, which stated as the opioid crisis continues, so does the availability of MAT—but it’s still not enough to meet the growing demand.
+One can’t help but wonder why Suboxone is prohibitively expensive to some if this company is so concerned with helping the millions of Americans dealing with opioid use disorder.
+And why are millions of Americans still dying every year from opioid overdoses when there’s treatment available?
+The Substance Abuse and Mental Health Services Administration recently issued the 2016 National Survey on Drug Use and Health, which stated that as the opioid crisis continues, so does the availability of MAT—but it’s still not enough to meet the growing demand.